-The cleanup cycle occurs once per day at 12:00 PM (noon).
+The cleanup cycle occurs once per day at 12:00 pm (noon).
 This is not user programmable.
 Turning off the corresponding jets pump that is running can deactivate the feature.

-Jets Pump 1 and the Circulation Pump turn on for 1 minute and then shut off.
+- Two Pump System Jets Pump 1 and the Circulation Pump turn on for 1 minute and then shut off.
 Then Jets Pump 2 turns on for 1 minute and then shuts off.
+Then the blower turns on for 1 minute and then shuts off. - Three Pump System Jets Pump 1 and the Circulation Pump turn on for 1 minute and then shut off.
+Then Jets Pump 2 turns on for 1 minute and then shuts off.
+Then Jets Pump 3 turns on for 1 minute and then shuts off.
 Then the blower turns on for 1 minute and then shuts off.